-The Centre for Advancing Journalism is located in the School of Culture and Communication, which is a thriving research hub for critical thinking in the humanities.
+The Centre for Advancing Journalism is in the School of Culture and Communication, which is a thriving research hub for critical thinking in the humanities.
 This agenda is led by world-leading scholars whose fields of research include literary and cultural studies, art history, creative writing, cinema and performance, media and communication, and Australian Indigenous studies.
 The School is also host to a range of funded research concentrations, such as the ARC Centre of Excellence for the History of Emotions and the Research Unit in Public Cultures.
 More broadly, our academics publish, speak and blog on topics as diverse as romanticism, poetry, Asian popular culture, digital media, climate change, network societies, gender and sexuality, racism, cosmopolitanism, and contemporary arts.

 One of the largest Schools in the Faculty of Arts, we contribute exciting majors and subjects to the Bachelor of Arts, as well as offering unique Masters level courses that lead towards professional vocations in publishing, writing, museums and galleries, and other arts and media institutions.
 Our extensive doctoral program includes coursework, as well as many opportunities to participate in reading groups, seminars, conferences and other events that augment the intellectual values of the School.
-The Faculty welcome applications from journalism specialists, with suitable teaching and research experience, to fill this position.
-The new appointee will work to teach into subjects in the Master of International Journalism and Master of Journalism programs, and will be responsible for supporting the success of both degrees by providing curriculum development and pastoral support to students in this degree.
+The Faculty welcome applications from journalism specialists, with suitable teaching experience, to fill this position.
+The appointee to this position may be asked to teach in other subjects in the Master of International Journalism and Master of Journalism programs.